 The stocking-the-shelves approach enables a better experience by making searching and selecting segments for campaigns easier.
 Instead of logging in to the LiveRamp UI, a preloaded partial taxonomy is readily available, eliminating the manual task of switching between interfaces.
 Since the data is readily available, client service teams or their managed services team can use and search for the data right away.
 In addition, segments can be activated immediately, because the data has already been pushed over to the platform side.

 That being said, there are also a few considerations to be aware of.
-Increased data storage and processing costs can be incurred from pulling high amounts of data from the 160+ data providers and over 200,000 segments.
+Increased data storage and processing costs can be incurred from pulling high amounts of data from the 160+ data sellers and over 200,000 segments.
 To combat this, some platforms preload a limited amount of segments most used by their clients, instead of taking all 200,000 segments.
 Lastly, there are less frequent metadata updates.
-If a data provider changes their segment names, descriptions, pricing, or metadata, they might not be updated downstream in that platform right away, so the platform is not getting up-to-date information.
+If a data sellers changes their segment names, descriptions, pricing, or metadata, they might not be updated downstream in that platform right away, so the platform is not getting up-to-date information.

 An improved approach: the Buyer API